 Work done at INRIA has been oriented towards the visual modality, and the design of novel visual rendering and interaction techniques for navigating virtual worlds.
-Novel pseudo-haptic techniques based on visual camera motions were created for simulating walking on uneven reliefs.
-Novel graphic and haptic rendering techniques were proposed for interaction and walking on liquid/fluid media.
-Novel Walking-in-Place technique called "Shake-Your-Head" was introduced for desktop virtual reality.
-The "Magic Barrier Tape" technique was also introduced to enable walking in infinite virtual worlds when being physically constrained by a limited workspace in reality.
-Furthermore, INRIA has coordinated the overall project's experimental campaign, both by leading psychological tests in which the visual component was prominent, and by performing multi-sensory experiments jointly with other participants.
+Novel pseudo-haptic techniques based on visual camera motions have been created for simulating walking on uneven relieves.
+Novel graphic and haptic rendering techniques have been proposed for interaction and walking on liquid/fluid media.
+A "walking-in-place" technique called Shake-Your-Head has been introduced for desktop virtual reality.
+The "Magic Barrier Tape" technique was also introduced to enable walking in infinite virtual worlds, when being physically constrained by a limited workspace in reality.
+Furthermore INRIA has coordinated the overall project's experimental campaign, by both leading psychological tests in which the visual component was prominent, and performing multisensory experiments jointly with other participants.

-In parallel the role of INRIA, all participants have conducted experiments in their own domains related to the NIW project.
+In parallel to the role of INRIA, all participants have conducted experiments in their own domains related to the NIW project.
 Besides such individual activities, the experimental campaign culminating during the second year of the project has fertilized the movement across the participating institutions of a notable number of (especially young) researchers, carrying with them precious knowledge about various interaction design and validation methods held by the respective institutions.
-As expected, this cross-fertilization has brought invaluable acceleration to the overall design-validation cycle to which all the consortium was called to participate.
+As expected, this cross-fertilization has brought a substantial acceleration in the overall design-validation cycle, to which all the consortium was called to participate.

 Important dissemination results have been achieved not only within the consortium, but also at the foreground of the most important related scientific fora.
-Different channels including the television have talked about NIW in these two years, and almost all the major conferences in the interaction design, virtual reality, and device engineering fields have been already covered with submitted papers, demos, and thematic keynotes.
+Different media including the television have covered NIW in these two years, and almost all the major conferences in the interaction design, virtual reality, and device engineering scientific fields have been joined with submitted papers, demos, and thematic keynotes.
 Furthermore, the project has co-sponsored its own events in synergy with other EU-funded actions.

 In the light of the milestone expected for the third year, all participants are now working at consolidating the main existing prototypes toward a final integrative demonstrator.
 In parallel, they are going on developing components that are potentially expected to play a meaningful role in this demonstrator: UNIVR and AAU are continuing the research activity on sensing pavements based on arrays of accelerometers; UNIVR is conducting an experiment in its LapLab, a laboratory of motor sciences involving the use of active tiles along with the measurement of biomechanical data.
-AAU is conducting experiments where subject are asked to perform several tasks such as balancing on a virtual rope, and their performance is measured when using multi-sensory feedback.
+AAU is conducting multi-sensory experiments in which subjects perform evaluation tasks such as balancing on a virtual rope.
 INRIA is conducting research on multi-sensory rendering of rich media and simulated walking on multiple states of matter.
 McGill is investigating further sensing designs, perceptual effects of simulated compliance, and variable friction control.
-[VINCENT: BRIEFLY ADD YOUR OWN ONGOING RESEARCH].
+At UPMC, work is being carried out to investigate the effect of vibrotactile stimuli on posture, furthermore a new sole-based stimulation principle based on the circulation of fluids in cavities is being investigated.
 All such activities are expected to yield results during the next project year.

-The new participant UNIUD has entered the project on July 1, 2010, yet with no substantial research contribution.
+The new participant UNIUD has entered the project in its role of coordinator on July 1, 2010, yet with no substantial research contribution.